 Los Cabos Flights:

-VIRGIN AMERICA, CONTINENTAL, UNITED, U.S. AIR, ALASKA, AMERICAN and AEROMEXICO serve Los Cabos (airport code SJD).
+VIRGIN AMERICA, CONTINENTAL, UNITED, U.S. AIR, ALASKA, AMERICAN and AEROMEXICO are some of the airlines that serve Los Cabos (airport code SJD).
 Once you arrive at Los Cabos you can get to La Ventana by rental car or taxi.
-If you are taking a taxi, make sure you tell the driver that it is not "LAS VENTANAS," (which is near Los Cabos) but LA VENTANA (which is near Los Planes.)
+If you are taking a taxi, make sure you tell the driver that it is not "LAS VENTANAS," (which is near Los Cabos) but LA VENTANA (which is near Los Planes/La Paz)

 Also, be sure to have a price agreed on prior to getting on board.
 The drive is about 2 hours.
 We work with specific taxi companies that offer better prices than what you would get at the airport.
 Round trip (RT) ground transfer cost is about $260 for up to 3 passengers plus $10 per extra person for 4-10 passengers.
 There is also a local web blast where visitors get ride shares together.
 We are working with one of our taxi companies to get daily shuttle going from/to La Ventana, more details soon.